 You can play Tejo in La Candelaria, Bogotá at Club de Tejo La 76.
 Carrera 24 No 76-56, Bogota.
 This tejo bar Bogota is close to the Zona Rosa.
 You can play a Tejo game in Bogota here from 10am until 10:30pm and an hour for a Tejo court will cost you COP$70,000.
 There are 8 Tejo lanes here at Tejo Bogota.

 Where to Play Tejo in Medellin

 You’ll find a great tejo bar in Medellin at the Estadio Polideportivo Sur in Envigado.
 Just half an hour from El Poblado’s Parque Lleras.
 Head into the main gate, pass the stadium on your left.
 After the playground turn left, leave the football field on your right and you’ll see the best Tejo Medellin court.

 The address is Estadio Polideportivo Sur – Envigado, Carrera 48 #46 Sur 150 Avenida Las Vegas.

-A Tejo court here will cost about US$3 an hour, beer costs extra.
+A Tejo court here will cost about US$3 an hour, beer costs are extra.

 Can you play tejo in Cartagena?

 Unfortunately not.
-We’ve looked everywhere, but unless you tell us differently (please do so in the comments), there is no tejo Cartagena.
+We’ve looked everywhere, but unless you tell us differently (please do so in the comments), there is no Tejo in Cartagena.
 You have to head to Medellin, Bogota or Salento to play tejo.